 Below is an example that managed to increase its brand awareness by encouraging visitors to interact with the ad and share it in their social media profiles.

-So, as much as possible, try to pair your ads with your social media pages and track to see the number of shares you get.
+It is hence advisable to pair your ads with your social media pages and track to see the number of shares you get.

 For many decades, marketers have used Click-Through-Rate (CTRs) to measure the customers’ purchase intent.